unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

   { a } -> [a]
 ```

 > This is the first handler we've seen where the call to `handle` is not in tail position — i.e. where the return value of `handle` still needs some further processing (with `++`) before returning.
 Recursive calls in tail position can be made any number of times in sequence, while still using constant space (because the function's stack frame can be reused from call to call).  `choiceToPure` does not have this property.
 In this case that's probably fine — if you're handling a computation that makes a long sequence of calls to `choose`, you're likely to run into the exponential growth of the `[a]` list before the linear growth of the handler stack troubles you.
-(See the [exercises](#exercises) TODO check link... to try writing a handler that does random sampling instead of accumulating all possible results.)
+(See the [exercises](#exercises) to try writing a handler that does random sampling instead of accumulating all possible results.)

 ## The proxy handler pattern